Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 Based on the biological and magical characteristics analyzed, the Rainbow Queenâ€™s stomach serves several purposes beyond its primary function of dark energy consumption:

 * **Mischievous Interactions:** Occasionally, she may utilize this internal space to play **harmless pranks** or engage in mischief with her "guests", taking advantage of the unique environment.
 * **Comfort and Nurturing:** For creatures she shares an emotional bond with, the stomach serves as a safe haven.
-She uses the soft texture and controlled temperature to provide **comfort and protection**, reflecting her desire to care for those close to her. **However, she respects personal boundaries and will refrain from this interaction if the creature does not consent with the idea.**
+She uses the soft texture and controlled temperature to provide **comfort and protection**, reflecting her desire to care for those close to her. **However, she respects personal boundaries and will refrain from this interaction if the creature does not consent to the idea.**
 * **Soul Restoration:** One of its most vital secondary functions is providing a controlled environment to **restore heavily corrupted souls**.
 The combination of energy drainage and the Queen's internal magic allows for a deep cleansing process, helping creatures recover from severe spiritual damage.

 :::collapse Stomach background reference